Mammals in King County

 There are a couple mammals that end up causing concern to King County residents each year: Elk and Beavers.
 We've devoted an entire website to beavers in an attempt to thoroughly present information about them and beaver-related flooding issues and solutions.
 Here are a couple other resources that might be useful:

 Another primary group of wildlife-related challenges we face in an urbanizing environment involve larger mammals -- the big predators such as black bears and cougars.
 Check out our Urban Wildlife page to learn more about living with these animals.

 Killer whales (Orcas) are the most common whale species seen in King County waters.
 The Southern Resident killer whales were federally listed as endangered in November 2005 because of population declines.
 In July 2011, there were 88 whales in this population, and as of June 2019 the population stands at 76.
 The southern resident population is thought to feed solely on salmon, whose populations have declined from historic levels.
 The other primary threat to this population is reduced reproductive capacity and possibly declining health as a result of extremely high levels of pollutants found in their bodies.
 There is a lot of information available about the Southern Resident population:

 - UW's Center for Conservation Biology research on Causes of Decline among Southern Resident Killer Whales

 - The Whale Museum's Issues Affecting the Southern Resident Orcas

 - Vessel Regulations in Washington State for Southern Resident Killer Whales

 - NOAA's Killer Whale Fact Sheet

 - The Orca Network, a non-profit organization dedicated to raising awareness of the whales of the Pacific Northwest

-Although this page is about mammals in King County, some recent sightings in Puget Sound and off the coast of Washington are too interesting to not mention.
+Although this page is about mammals in King County, some sightings in Puget Sound and off the coast of Washington are too interesting to not mention.
 These news articles about different whale species in our region span a decade: